 A graduate of St. Norbert College with a major in Business Administration and minor in Economics, Carrie excelled in athletics as a four-year member and three-year captain of the SNC women's tennis team.
 She began her work life utilizing her business degree, holding management positions first at Schneider and later at Kohler Company.
 While working full time she also earned her MBA from UW-Oshkosh.
 Carrie left the business world, went through formal education to be Commissioned by the Diocese of Green Bay, and became a Youth Minister for Our Lady of Lourdes Catholic Church in De Pere.
 She held this position for six years until the birth of the families' third child, at which point she became a stay-at-home mom.

 50 mile - 7:27:48

 100 mile - 23:28:42

 At her core, Carrie strives to live a life of balance.
-She is a devoted wife to husband Paul for the last 15 years.
-Together, they are happily raising five children — Mia, Anna, Aaron, Molly, and Miles.
+She is a devoted wife to husband Paul for the last 20 years.
+Together, they are happily raising six children — Mia, Anna, Aaron, Molly, Miles and Allie.
 Stride for Balance — living out a day taking into account all that is important to you and putting necessary effort into each to cultivate the best results — is part of the Miller family creed.
 Stride for Balance applies to their relationship as husband and wife and their role as parents.
 Stride for Balance extend to business, faith, and in many ways, intertwines within every aspect of life.